microsoft/app-innovation-team/1. labs/walkthrough-bot-dotnet/README-Kubernetes.md

     }
     ```

-    MicrosoftAppId and MicrosoftAppPassword are required and can be obtain from the Web App Bot, if you don't know how to create a Web App Bot review the laboratory: [Adding CI/CD pipelines to the Bot using Azure DevOps](README-AzDevOps.md).
+    MicrosoftAppId and MicrosoftAppPassword are required and can be obtain from the Web App Bot, if you don't know how to create a Web App Bot review the laboratory: <a href="README-AzDevOps.md" target="_blank">Adding CI/CD pipelines to the Bot using Azure DevOps</a>.

 10. Open a terminal in the folder `akswbddev` and create the secret.